openhab/openhab1-addons/bundles/persistence/org.openhab.persistence.rrd4j/README.md

 - See [Step\(s\)](#steps) for an explanation of `<step>`, `<consolidationfunction>`, `<xff>`, `<steps>`, and `<rows>`.
 - `<list of items for this dsname>` is explained in

 Round-robin databases (RRDs) have fixed-length so-called "archives" for storing values.
-One RRD can have (in general) several datasources and each datasource can have several archives. openHAB only supports one datasource per RRD, which is named DATASOURCE_STATE.
+One RRD can have (in general) several datasources and each datasource can have several archives. openHAB only supports one datasource per RRD (i.e. per stored item), which is named DATASOURCE_STATE.
+The setup of multiple configurations (with differing .def ,.archives and .items settings) can be used if each item is member of exact one setup only (see example below).

 ### Datasource types